widoz/bem/readme.md

 ## How it works

-To use the bem value you must create a instance of a class that implements `Valuable` interface such as `Standard` or `Namespaced` then call `value` method.
+To use the bem value you must create a instance of a class that implements `Valuable` interface such as `Standard` then call `value` method.

 Since version 1.0.0 isn't possible to retrieve the bem's components separately, this is because the